 What is the scheme's value and tenure?

-The scheme provides the applicant’s basic salary while on secondment.
+The scheme provides the applicant’s and/or their postdoctoral researcher's basic salary while on secondment.
 The employing organisation continues to pay national insurance and pension contributions.

 Research expenses may be claimed up to a value of £1,000.